 - Refuse participation in any treatment considered to be experimental in nature

-- You have the right to know the nature of the professional relationships between individuals who are treating you.
+- You have the right to know the nature of the professional relationships between individuals who are treating you

 - Formulate and receive treatment based on your advanced directives

-- Examine and receive an explanation of your bill regardless of the source of payment to the extent permitted by law
+Examine and receive an explanation of your bill regardless of the source of payment to the extent permitted by law

 - Receive information regarding your continuing health care requirements following discharge from the hospital

-- To file a complaint or grievance that cannot be immediately resolved, contact the Administrative Supervisor thorough the operator or at phone number (773) 854-5308
+- Information about the hospital’s process for the initiation, review and resolution of patient grievances.
+(To file a complaint or grievance that cannot be immediately resolved, contact the Patient Experience Officer through the operator or by phone at 773- 854-5064).

-- Be free from restraints of any form that are not medically necessary or as a means of punishment, coercion, retaliation, discipline, or for the convenience of staff (Restraints will only be used after other efforts have been exhausted)
+- Be free from restraints of any form that are not medically necessary or as a means of punishment, coercion, retaliation, discipline, or for the convenience of staff.
+(Restraints will only be used after other efforts have been exhausted).

 - Report changes in your condition to those responsible for your care